 - Now the self-assessment period has closed, if you’ve booked a holiday between now and April, working days may be lost.

-- Between now and beginning of April 2019, there are a number of year ends approaching – September, December and March, with the latter being the most common.
+- Between now and the beginning of April 2019, there are a number of year ends approaching – December and March, with the latter being the most common.
 During this time, practices are often busy with managing compliance services.

 Taking into account all of the compliance seasonality factors, the shorter the lead time to prepare for Making Tax Digital, the more likeliness there is to create a pressure point for your practice, potentially impacting your number of working days to be ready.

-Based on the above assumptions, 170 working days suddenly turn into 75 – and that’s without year-end work.
+Based on the above assumptions, your number of working days will dramatically reduce – and that’s without year-end work.
 If you currently have more than 75 clients to migrate on to compatible accounting software, then your Making Tax Digital work rate is going to build up quickly.